el-brouk/develop-ui-to-fetch-and-display-contact/README.md

 ### Develop UI to Fetch and Display Contact Form Data

-#### Context

-Prime solutions is an IT solutions provider company who have earned reputation in providing IT solutions in different business domains

-Recently they have received a project to develop contact book app.

-Prime solutions have approached Graffitti designers for a good UI design.

 The design is ready and now it needs to be made functional.

 The development will be carried out in stages.